candrewlee14/candrewlee14.github.io/src/routes/blog/my-entrp-journey.md

 When I see repetive and inefficient processes, I'm eager to switch things up.
 If I've got to repeat the same action more than a few times, my automation insticts kick in and I know it's time to build.
-I do understand there's a tradeoff between development cost and just doing the work ([relevant xkcd](https://xkcd.com/1319/)), but when it's worth it, I *love* to automate.
+I understand there's a tradeoff between development cost and just doing the work ([relevant xkcd](https://xkcd.com/1319/)), but when it's worth it, I *love* to automate.

 To help me keep track of all my college and extracurricular work, I built a program to [sync Canvas assignments into Microsoft To Do](https://github.com/candrewlee14/canvas-todo-linker).
 To help improve my programming productivity, I stored my [dotfiles](https://github.com/candrewlee14/dotfiles)